Terisback/wrengo/.github/README.md

 ## 📚 Similar/nearby projects

-- [go-wren](https://github.com/dradtke/go-wren) - doing same work as this package, but working with older version of Wren and it has more simplifications.
+- [go-wren](https://github.com/dradtke/go-wren) - it's based on nearly 0.1.0 Wren sources, when Wrengo based on 0.2.0 Wren release.
+It's doing same work as this package, but working with older version of Wren and it has more simplifications.
 - [tengo](https://github.com/d5/tengo) - Tengo is fast and secure because it's compiled/executed as bytecode on stack-based VM that's written in native Go.
 - [go-lua](https://github.com/Shopify/go-lua) - Port of the Lua 5.2 VM to pure Go.